jadecobra/python_tdd_exercises/source/objects/classes.rst

 how to use the setUp method to reset object attributes for every test
 ****************************************************************************************

-A problem with the current setup with the :ref:`object attributes<what is a object attribute?>` is that they are made once when the :ref:`class<everything is an object>` is initialized.
+A problem with the current setup with the :ref:`object attributes<what is a object attribute?>` is that they are made once when the :ref:`object<everything is an object>` is initialized.
 This means that even though they all use random values, those values are created once and every test that references the values after that is using the exact same values for each test.

 I want each test to get new random values every time they run and the :ref:`unittest.TestCase class<test_dir_unittest_testcase>` has a way to do that - the `setUp method`_, it runs before every test is run.